 Hibernate intercepts calls to the entity by substituting a proxy for it derived from the entity’s class.
 Where the requested information is missing, it will be loaded from the database before control is ceded to the parent entity’s implementation.

 Please note that when the association is represented as a collection class, then a wrapper (essentially a proxy for the collection, rather than for the entities that it contains) is created and substituted for the original collection.

-Effect of Lazy Loading on Detached Entities
+6. Effect of Lazy Loading on Detached Entities

 As we know that hibernate can only access the database via a session, So If an entity is detached from the session and when we try to access an association (via a proxy or collection wrapper) that has not yet been loaded, Hibernate throws a

-The cure is to ensure either that the entity is made persistent again by attaching it to a session or that all of the fields that will be required are accessed (so they are loaded into entity) before the entity is detached from the session.
+The solution is to ensure either that the entity is made persistent again by attaching it to a session or that all of the fields that will be required are accessed (so they are loaded into entity) before the entity is detached from the session.

 Happy Learning !!